tatpongkatanyukul/Autolab/dev/readme.md

     * Regular policies, ```exact``` (full score or nothing), ```parline``` (partial credit by line), and ```numtol2``` (partial credit by line with numerical tokens evaluated on tolerance), should work fine for general cases.
     * The policy ```external``` allows the entire process of run testing and grading to be passed on to the specified external policy, which can arbitrarily added.
 The ```graders.grading``` simply passes everything (necessary) to the external file through running arguments along with problem score and reporting mode.

+Issues
+  * Clearly, ```graders.grading``` does very little: it just relays task to the real grading policy.
+This can put back into ```runtest_tool.run_grader```.
+    * If policy is external, it takes an unnecessary route: ```runtest_tool.run_grader``` -->  ```graders.grading``` --> the external script
+    * It seems simpler just to have ```python3.5 extpolicy3.py ./cfg/ext2P9.cfg``` in the place of ```ans.cfg```'s Run and ```360``` in the place of Runtime.
+  * If have students submit their answers by tar, it should work.
+But, it is a little bit awkward.
+It may be nicer to have it in embed html, where a student can put his/her code directly on the web.
+    * This raises another issue.
+Autolab embedded form gives out student's answer in a json text file.
+This json file has all answers.
+It is not like tar, which contains each file for each problem.
+This is one file has contents of every questions.
+      * Option 1: forget efficiency.
+Put this one file to each iteration of ```runtest_tool.run_grader```
+        * It may be ugly, but it will work and does not require much on fixing the code.
+      * Option 2: have a dedicated code for embeded form, like [Autolab course 811100-s19's Mocking Test](https://autolab.en.kku.ac.th/courses/811100-s19/assessments/testembeddedform)
+      * Option 3: re-design the pipeline
+        * Perhaps, I can handle this cleanly in ```grader_center4``` (or maybe not?)

 # Feb 26th, 2021. (dev/2021e)
 For LCA class (option: Grader = ```numtol2``` in ```ans.cfg```)
   * better handling a negative sign, i.e., ```- ###``` vs ```-###```